bbrown430/plex-poster-set-helper/README.md

 "movie_library": ["Movies", "Kids Movies"]
 ```

 To clarify, use the names of your own libraries, those are just placeholders.
-Currently, this does not account for the same media being in both libraries.
-If the same media is included in both libraries, the poster will only be replaced for the topmost library in that list.
+If the media is in both libraries, the posters will be replaced in both libraries.
+I intend on adding more specific selection filtering in the future.

 ### Bulk Import